 Tip #4: Consider Electronic billing

 I know some of you are probably like me and prefer your billing statements mailed, but considering that the digital world will forever be evolving, it may be a great time to consider electronic billing.

 Example: Donny is 67 years old, and gets his electric bill delivered to his home every month.
 Bobby, our friend from Tip #2 is his neighbor.
 Do I need to say anymore?

-Keep in mind: There are text blast services out there to provide you with your account information at the push of a button, and even pay by phone/text options are available (just be sure that they are a secure provider for that information).
+Keep in mind: There are text broadcasting services out there to provide you with your account information at the push of a button, and even pay by phone/text options are available (be sure that they are a secure provider for that information).

 Lesson learned: If you’re going to use the same password for everything, make it a strong one!
-Strong passwords include capital letters, numbers, special characters etc. Although these passwords can be difficult to remember, there are sites such as lastpass.com that can save your passwords so you don’t have to remember them and even generate secure passwords for you!
+Strong passwords include capital letters, numbers, special characters, etc. Although these passwords can be complicated to remember, there are sites such as lastpass.com that can save your passwords, so you don’t have to remind them and even generate secure passwords for you!